SIKHS THE SEEKERS

 Vaisakhi

 is the Sikh celebration day.
-The founder Guru was born around Vaisakhi.
+The founder Guru was born on Vaisakhi.
 It was

 on this day the 10th Guru formally declared in 1699 AD that Sikhism is a